-10.2 USE OF VACATION LEAVE Vacations shall be scheduled with the approval of the department head and Town Administrator for such time as best serves the needs of the department and the public.
-Although vacation accruals begin from date of hire, vacation entitlement and use commences upon completion of the 90-day probationary period.
+10.2 USE OF VACATION LEAVE

+Vacations shall be scheduled with the approval of the department head and Town Administrator for such time as best serves the needs of the department and the public.
+Although vacation accruals begin from date of hire, vacation entitlement and use commence upon completion of the 180-day probationary period.

 Vacation leave is not cumulative from year-to-year, except upon the written approval of the Town Administrator.
-The Town Administrator may, in his/her sole discretion, authorize a carryover of not more than ten (10) days.
-This shall be subject to notification in writing to the Board of Selectmen.
+The Town Administrator may, in his/her sole discretion, authorize a carryover of not more than ten (10) days based upon the employee's regularly scheduled hours.